Production and Staging deployments

 Viewing your Helm Releases

 The previous pipeline works great as an automation mechanism.
-Wouldn’t it be great if you could also see your deployments in a visual manner?
-Codefresh include a Helm release dashboard that can help you understand better your deployments.
+Wouldn’t it be great if you could also visualize your deployments?
+Codefresh includes a Helm release dashboard to help you understand your deployments.

-By clicking on each release you can get extra information such as the services exposed and active replicas:
+1. To get extra information such as the services exposed and active replicas for a release, click on the release.

-and most importantly the values applied for each release.
+And most importantly in the Values tab, the values applied for each release.

 This way you can also verify that the correct values are applied to the respective environment.